R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 This means that the same domain name (in this case, "flaws.cloud") can resolve to multiple IP addresses.

 The purpose of this approach is to ensure high availability and better distribution of traffic.
-Let's take a random IP address from the list and try to execute a DNS lookup on that:
+Let's take a random IP address from the list and try to execute a DNS lookup (*reverse lookup*) on that:
 ```console
 nslookup 52.92.148.203